Myriad-Dreamin/tinymist/docs/tinymist/feature/export.typ

       }
     },
     {
-      "label": "Export PNG and SVG",
+      "label": "Export as PNG and SVG",
       "type": "typst",
       "command": "export",
       "export": {
+        // You can export multiple formats at once.
         "format": ["png", "svg"],
         // To make a visual effect, we set an obvious low resolution.
         // For a nice result, you should set a higher resolution like 288.